 There’s a restaurant on the main street of Tiraspol called “7 Fridays” (written in Russian, maybe just look out for a big “7”), on the main drag – October 25th Street.
-Great for food or just drinks.
-Good service and prices, with nice food.
+Great for food, or just drinks.
+Good service and prices.
 Head down the side and around the back to a cool outdoor space.
 Steer clear of Andy’s Pizza (average food at best, with terrible service).
-Also – the local Vodka is really cheap, and actually a tasty drop.
+Also – the local Vodka is really cheap and a tasty drop.
 The cognac called “Kvint”, is locally famous.
 Supermarkets and mini-supermarkets are dotted around the city.

 It’s just like home.

-Only, in a country that doesn’t really exist.
+Only, in a country that doesn’t really exist – Transnistria.